 Each Flickr user collection can have multiple seeds, where each seed is a Flickr user.
 To identify a user, you can provide a either a username or an NSID.
-If you provide one, the other will be looked up and displayed in the SFM UI.
-The NSID is a unique identifier and does not change; a user may change her username.
+If you provide one, the other will be looked up and displayed in the SFM UI during the first harvest.
+The NSID is a unique identifier and does not change; usernames may be changed but are unique.